UCAT Utah College of Applied Technology

 While the educational benefits of drones are substantial, it is crucial for educational institutions to implement safety measures to mitigate potential risks.
 Drones, especially when operated by inexperienced individuals, can pose safety hazards such as collisions, falls, or even the inadvertent capture of private information.
 Educational institutions must establish clear guidelines for drone use, ensure that operators undergo proper training, and designate safe areas for drone flight.
 Risk assessments should be conducted before any drone operation to identify potential hazards and implement controls to minimize them.

-See also The Growth of Mobile Technologies in Educational Settings
+See also The Importance of Soft Skills in Tech Careers

 In addition to physical safety, the protection of privacy is a significant concern.
 Institutions should develop policies that govern the collection, storage, and use of data collected by drones to ensure compliance with privacy laws.
 Educators must also be cognizant of the ethical implications of drone usage and teach their students the importance of responsible data management.